Schools vary in their admissions processes, and when it comes to applying to a senior school, it’s important to be well prepared.

 In many cases, the 13+ application deadline is up to three years prior to entry, and it’s rare for schools to accommodate latecomers (especially in London).

-However, for most 11+ entries, you can register during the first term of Year 6.
-11+ tends to be a more straightforward process, though there is still variation in the difficulty of this process across different schools.
+11+ tends to be a more straightforward process, in that at many schools you can register during the first term of Year 6.
+However there is huge variation in the difficulty of assessment tests.
 Typically, there are exams in Maths, English, Science and Verbal/Non-verbal Reasoning.
-These are taken in the January of the Year 6.
+These are usually taken in the January of Year 6.